byronka/template-benchmark/README.md

 leveraging pre-encoding and to show how fast it is on latin1 but how slow it is on extended characters.
 However it does not use threadlocals like the original test does.

+## Output Buffering Algorithms

+When a template engine executes it needs an output like object.
+Usually this is an `OutputStream`.
+In the case of high performance web applications that generate HTML the entire HTML output is usually buffered.
+The reason is that `content-length` header needs to be set and is a requirement for the TechEmpower benchmarks.

+* ARRAY - This is what JStachio uses and recommends.
+This is essentially `ByteArrayOutputStream` where an array grows.
+  The pre-encoded byte arrays are copied to a single array that will grow when needed.
+  It is notable in that it is the only one that can reuse allocation via threadlocal but this test does not do that.
+* CHUNK - JTE and Rocker use this algorithm for UTF-8 pre-encoding.
+The idea is to keep a list of byte arrays.
+* DEQUE - Basically CHUNK but uses a Deque instead of an ArrayList.
+This comes from Springs `FastByteArrayOutputStream`.

+To make things fair we test all three of the algorithms (deque is currently off) against each templating engine instead of letting the template engine choose.

 ## Extended UTF-8 test data :

 *Only 5* non-latin1 characters were added! (a mixture of Chinese and Japanese)